bitrix24/b24ui/docs/components/range.md

 ## Usage

-Use the `v-model` directive to control the value of the Slider.
+Use the `v-model` directive to control the value of the Range.

 ::component-code
 ---